ribhattacharya/ros2-level-1/README.md

         colcon build --packages-select [PACKAGE_NAME]   // specific packages

 ## 4. Nodes
+- Nodes are sub-programs of the application, responsible for only one thing.
+- They communicate with each other using topics, services and parameters.
+- Useful for organization
+- Nodes written in C++ and Python can communicate with each other.
+-
 ### 4.1.
 Python
 Create the node file inside `src/[PACKAGE_NAME]/[PACKAGE_NAME]` ([Sample python node](src/my_py_pkg/my_py_pkg/my_first_node.py)).